Sami-ul/nvidia-brev-gpu-emotion-detection/README.md

 nvidia-smi -l 1
 ```

+11. Once the model is trained you can push the saved model to your git repo.

-11. You can then use the Brev website to delete your instance and stop incurring costs.
+12. You can then use the Brev website to delete your instance and stop incurring costs.